 An assessment of the topography at the Site has been undertaken using LiDAR DTM5 elevation data to identify the general slope and any localised depressions.
 The mapping shows a comparison between average ground levels on the Site with ground levels in the surrounding area.
-The mapping confirms the overall ground levels fall gradually in a northerly direction and towards the centre of the Site.
+The mapping confirms the overall Site is generally falling in a northerly direction.